bblia/twitty/README.md

 The following **additional** features are implemented:

-- [ ] Format tweet/follower/likes counts similar to twitter (22k, 5k, etc)
+- [x] Format tweet/follower/likes counts similar to twitter (22k, 5k, etc)
 - [x] Mimic the twitter profile animation for scrolling up (collapse name into navigation bar and blur image)
+- [x] Mimic the twitter accounts animation for a modal view controller that you can expand to full view.
+- [x] Mimic the twitter hamburger menu and overall UI (black and white with blue accents)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):